rust-lang/rust/text/0000-north-star.md

 each metabug the teams are responsible for maintaining a list of their goals, linking to tracking issues.

+Like other RFCs, the north star RFC is not immutable, and if new motivations arise during the year, it may be amended, even to the extent of adding additional problem statements; though it is not appropriate for the project to continually rehash the RFC.

-## The little planning cycle (goals and tracking progress)
+## Goal setting and tracking progress

-The little cycle is where the solutions take shape and are carried out.
-They last one quarter - 3 months - and are the responsibility of individual teams.

-Each cycle the teams will have one week to update their set of _goals_.
-This includes both creating new goals and reviewing and revising existing goals.
+During the regular 6-week release cycles is where the solutions take shape and are carried out.
+Each cycle teams are expected to set concrete _goals_ that work toward solving the project's stated problems; and to review and revise their previous goals.
+The exact forum and mechanism for doing this evaluation and goal-setting is left to the individual teams, and to future experimentation, but the end result is that each release cycle each team will document their goals and progress in a standard format.

 A goal describes a task that contributes to solving the year's problems.
 It may or may not involve a concrete deliverable, and it may be in turn subdivided into further goals.

-The social process of the quarterly planning cycle is less strict, but it should be conducted in a way that allows open feedback.
-It is suggested that teams present their quarterly plan on internals.rust-lang.org at the beginning of the week, solicit feedback, then finalize them at the end of the week.

-All goals have estimated completion dates.
-There is no limit on the duration of a single goal, but they are encouraged to be scoped to less than a quarter year of work.
-Goals that are expected to take more than a quarter _must_ be subdivided into smaller goals of less than a quarter, each with their own estimates.
-These estimates are used to place goals onto quarterly milestones.

-Not all the work items done by teams in a quarter should be considered a goal nor should they be.
+Not all the work items done by teams in a quarter should be considered a goal.
 Goals only need to be granular enough to demonstrate consistent progress toward solving the project's problems.
 Work that contributes toward quarterly goals should still be tracked as sub-tasks of those goals, but only needs to be filed on the issue tracker and not reported directly as goals on the roadmap.

 For each goal the teams will create an issue on the issue tracker tagged with `R-goal`.
 Each goal must be described in a single sentence summary with an end-result or deliverable that is as crisply stated as possible.
 Goals with sub-goals and sub-tasks must list them in the OP in a standard format.

-During each planning period all goals must be triaged and updated for the following information:
+During each cycle all `R-goal` and `R-unstable` issues assigned to each team must be triaged and updated for the following information:

 - The set of sub-goals and sub-tasks and their status
-- The estimated date of completion
+- The release cycle milestone

+Goals that will be likely completed in this cycle or the next should be assigned to the appropriate milestone.
+Some goals may be expected to be completed in the distant future, and these do not need to be assigned a milestone.

+The release cycle milestone corresponds to a six week period of time and contains the work done during that time.
+It does not correspend to a specific release, nor do the goals assigned to it need to result in a stable feature landing in any specific release.

+Release cycle milestones serve multiple purposes, not just tracking of the goals defined in this RFC: `R-goal` tracking, tracking of stabilization of `R-unstable` and `R-RFC-approved` features, tracking of critical bug fixes.

+Though the release cycle milestones are time-oriented and are not strictly tied to a single upcoming release, from the set of assigned `R-unstable` issues one can derive the new features landing in upcoming releases.

+During the last week of every release cycle each team will write a brief report summarizing their goal progress for the cycle.
+Some project member will compile all the team reports and post them to internals.rust-lang.org.
+In addition to providing visibility into progress, these will be sources to draw from for the subsequent release announcements.

 ## The retrospective (rallying point)